 Plan Ahead - Ease up at blind spots, check uphill when merging onto trails, and give other skiers plenty of room when passing.
 Look out for spots on the run where traffic merges or you can't see what's coming next.
 If you are unfamiliar with a trail, take it easy the first time down it and make note of places where you'll want to slow down, such as cat tracks and rollers.
 Also, give other skiers lots or room, especially if you are passing them.
 There's plenty of space out there, so there's no need to crowd each other.

-Slow Zone banners and signs mark an area or areas of the ski hill where trails converge, base areas and where skiing fast poses a risk of injury or collision.
+Slow Zone banners and signs mark an area or areas where trails converge, base areas and where skiing fast poses a risk of injury or collision.
 Green trails are also generally considered to be slow zones.
 Please approach these areas slowly and with extreme caution.
 Not only is there higher traffic volumes in these areas, but they are often frequented by young children, beginners and seniors.

 One of the biggest users of Green trails and Slow Zones are children.
 Children don't have a high awareness of what other people are doing and are easily distracted.
-They might be on one side of the run and quickly without warning veer over and cross the run without checking to see if anyone is coming.
+They might be on one side of the trail and quickly without warning veer over and cross the trail without checking to see if anyone is coming.
 Kids and adults that are learning to ski also tend to fall on terrain transitions (knolls) and can be trying to recover from a crash in an area that can't be seen from above.